-Labelled as the largest, cleanest and most efficient coal-fired power station in the UK, the 4,000MW Drax plant supplies around 7% of the UK's electricity needs.
-Drax is located in Selby, Yorkshire (UK), and is owned by Drax Power Limited (the operating subsidiary of Drax Group).
+Labelled as the largest, cleanest and most efficient coal-fired power station in the UK, the 4,000MW Drax plant supplies 7% of the country’s electricity needs.
+Drax is located in Selby, Yorkshire (UK), and owned by Drax Power (the operating subsidiary of Drax Group).

 In 2008, Drax Power began an £100m co-firing upgrade project that reduces the company’s CO2 usage by one million tonnes a year.
 The existing co-firing facility of the plant provides 500MW of renewable electricity by operating alongside the new 400MW facility.

 The upgrade project was completed in June 2012 and increased the plant’s efficiency by 40%.

 Emissions from the plant are controlled.
 The generators are fitted with flue gas desulphurisation (FGD) equipment that removes 90% of sulphur dioxide (SO2) from emissions.
 Drax also uses retrofitting boosted over fire air (BOFA) technology for its boilers to reduce emissions of oxides of nitrogen (NOX).

 By-products of the coal combustion and FGD processes are recycled for the construction industry.
 Any ash from the combustion process that is not sold is deposited in an ash disposal site.
 Previously derelict land, the disposal site has been reclaimed and restored for agricultural use and woodland planting.

 Drax employs 560 people and supports many other local jobs indirectly.
 It is also a major customer for the UK’s remaining coal mines.

 Coal is transported to the station by 1,000t coal trains, with shuttle conveyors distributing the coal between the bunkers.
 These store the coal before it goes to the pulverising mills.
 These crush the coal into a fine powder using ten large metal balls.

 Each boiler has two forced draught fans that draw warm air from the top of the boiler house through large air heaters.
 The ‘primary’ air used to blow the coal from the mill to the boiler is supplied by fan.

-Each of the six turbines consists of five separate turbines - one high pressure (HP), one intermediate pressure (IP) and three low pressure (LP).
+Each of the six turbines consists of five separate turbines, namely one high pressure (HP), one intermediate-pressure (IP) and three low-pressure (LP).